 Custom challenge coins vary in design, as does the way coins are presented.
 When handing out coins, the President embodies patriotism and military prowess.
 Presidential challenge coins are typically given by way of a secret handshake.
 This subtle gesture is a sign of trust and recognition, and it works great because coins fit in the palm of the hand.

 These coins are often handed to foreign guests visiting the U.S. as a sign of our welcoming spirit, symbolizing honorary membership in the process.
 Coins are gifts of choice, serving as meaningful mementos of the moment.
 Presidential coins are used to highlight shared values and ideals.
 They are handed out to those guarding Marine One and Air Force One, while former President Obama left them on the graves of deceased soldiers.
 Former President George W. Bush awarded coins to family members of soldiers killed in action.

-However, it's not uncommon for presidents to receive challenge coins from U.S. service members.
+It's not uncommon for presidents to receive challenge coins from U.S. service members as well.
 These coins typically feature battalion logos of respective personnel.
-President Bush got one from Marine combat patrol while visiting Iraq, while President Trump received one for a vice-admiral in 2016.
+President Bush received one from Marine combat patrol while visiting Iraq, while President Trump received one for a vice-admiral in 2016.